Baadbaan

 BaadBaan (lit.
-'Shelter from the storm') is a 1954 Indian Bollywood drama film directed by Phani Majumdar and produced by the Bombay Talkies Workers' Industrial Cooperative Society Limited.
+'Shelter from the storm') is a 1954 Indian Hindi-language drama film directed by Phani Majumdar and produced by the Bombay Talkies Workers' Industrial Cooperative Society Limited.
 Baad means storm and Baan means keeping or safeguarding.
 The film stars Dev Anand, Meena Kumari, Ashok Kumar and Usha Kiran in lead roles.
 The music score was composed by Timir Baran and S.K.
 Pal, the lyrics were written by Indivar and Udhav Kumar and the dances were choreographed by Shanti Bhardan.
 The film premiered on Friday, 18 June 1954, to packed houses at the Roxy and various other theatres in Bombay.

 Plot

 The film depicts a story rich in incident and emotional conflict and centers on an orphaned child whose parents, fisher folk, are killed in a storm and who is adopted by a rich, kind, broad-minded philanthropist.
 The real drama sets in when the boy returns from England and falls in love with a lovely young socialite who reciprocates his love.
 On hearing of his true parentage, however, her father forbids the marriage but relents at seeing his daughter's unhappiness.

 The hero's overwhelming passion for a beautiful fisher girl from the village of his birth to which he returns, bent on improving his people's lot, and his love for his charming wife make for strong emotional power climaxed tragically by the latter's death, and his returning to his roots.